 The site of the church had been a temple to Jupiter or Venus built by Hadrian before Constantine’s edifice was built.
 Hadrian’s temple had been located there because it was the junction of the main north-south road with one of the two main east-west roads and directly adjacent to the forum (now the location of the Muristan, which is smaller than the former forum).

-The forum itself had been placed, as is traditional in Roman towns, at the junction of the main north-south road with the other main east-west road (which is now El-Bazar/David Street).
-The temple and forum together took up the entire space between the two main east-west roads (a few above-ground remains of the east end of the temple precinct still survive in the Alexander Nevsky Church complex of the Russian Mission in Exile).
+As is traditional in Roman towns, the forum itself had been placed at the junction of the main north-south road with the other main east-west road (which is now El-Bazar/David Street).
+The temple and forum together took up the entire space between the two main east-west roads (a few above-ground remains of the east end of the temple precinct still survive in the Alexander Nevsky Church 6complex of the Russian Mission in Exile).

 Extensive Excavations in the 1970s